exu2011/D3-Challenge/README.md

 Note: You'll need to use python -m http.server to run the visualization.
 This will host the page at localhost:8000 in your web browser.

 1. Data Exploration
- data.CSV file shows that Data has following columns:  rockband, hair_length, num_hits, num_albums
+ data.CSV file shows that Data has the following columns:  id, state, abbr, poverty, income, healthcare, smokes, obesity etc.
 Once read by d3.csv then it is like an array of 20 objects as key-value pair format so I will need to use foreach or arrow functions to get arrays console.log(Data) see below after d3.csv

-2. Define Function
+2. Define Function xScale and yScale
 // function used for updating x-scale var upon click on axis label
 // scaling function: https://www.d3indepth.com/scales/